tuanduc8t1/Computer-Algorithms/README.md

 ---

 ## Contribution
-This is a personal project by Tuan Duc, an undergraduate student.
+This is a personal project by Tuan Duc, an undergraduate student at the University of Illinois Chicago.